 Nazeena Ali-Hosein...
-Mr Bhobat and Uncle Azim's wives were first cousins and their houses were adjacent to each other.
-Uncle Bhobat's wife was called Jah.
-She was Mr Buckreedan's daughter.
+Mr Bhobat and Uncle Azim's wives were first cousins.
+Their houses were next to each other.
+Uncle Bhobat's wife Jah was Mr Buckreedan's daughter.

 Sadica Ramlochan...
-They also had a daughter Haniffa who was our age, and Vilma.
+They also had daughters Haniffa who was our age, and Vilma.
 Ivan is married to Phyllis a hair dresser.
 Tanty Jah was in the Ladies Group.
 I went there one evening to solicit donations for a charity event.
-The dog tied under the step kept barking and jumping.
+The dog, tied under the step kept barking and jumping.
 Scared, I stood outside the gate but she insisted I come in "and doh worry he wouldn't do you anything".
 He burst that chain and bit me on my ankle.
 My mother said she could hear me screaming from home!